quicwg/base-drafts/draft-ietf-quic-transport.md

 the client for 0-RTT connections.

-The mandatory transport parameters for stream and connection flow control and concurrent stream limits MUST be remembered by the client.
+The mandatory transport parameters for stream and connection flow control and concurrent stream limits is stored by the client along with any information needed to establish a 0-RTT connection.
 The idle timeout value is not expected to be relevant for the short time that it takes to obtain 1-RTT keys.

 Transport parameter values could change as a result of completing the handshake.
 The client MUST respect the new values when the handshake completes.
 This